-Proposed Action: Individual actions (repair, reconstruction, new construction, relocation of single-family homes), as described in the project description, will provide a safe and secure housing environment for a substantial number of its low, moderate, and middle-income households recovering from Hurricanes Irma and Maria.
+Proposed Action: Individual actions (repair, reconstruction, new construction, relocation of single-family homes) as described in the project description will provide a safe and secure environment for a substantial number of its low, moderate, and middle-income households recovering from Hurricanes Irma and Maria.
 The HRRRP will provide a positive financial impact on these households, their damaged neighborhoods, and extended communities, by allowing neighborhoods to be rebuilt and not require mass relocations of people.
-Only 3.6 percent (about 150 homes) of families in a floodplain may require relocation (not including Carolina).
+Only 5.1 percent (about 90 homes) of families in a floodplain may require relocation.
 It is the desire of the PRDOH not to contribute to the potential neighborhood blight left behind after a mass relocation.
 In this action, structures will be rebuilt on existing parcels but rebuilt to standards that will make them safer and more resistant to future adverse weather conditions.